martinjackson/simple-widgets/docs/SearchSortTable.md

    In the above example, when the City header is clicked on a drop down will appear allowing the user to hide columns, control break a column, or aggregate a column.
    The State header will do nothing when it is clicked on since dropDown is false.

    The type field indicates the type of data that the field is holding.
 The values can be string or number.
-This so that type of aggregation that can be done on that field.
+This is the type of aggregation that can be done on that field.
 String fields can only do count, distinct count, minimum, and maximum aggregations.
 Number fields can do all that the string fields can do along with summation, average, and median aggregations.
-If the type field is left of, the system will try to determine the type.
+If the type field is left off, the system will try to determine the type.
+This field is rarely used.

    An example set of rows in the table for a type field might look like:
    ```javascript